 Various training camps are held throughout the year to select and prepare students for participation in the UK team at forthcoming International Mathematical Olympiads and other international events.
-In addition, there is correspondence training for team members and potential team members through the Advanced Mentoring Scheme and practice exams.
+In addition, there is an Advanced Mentoring Scheme, and correspondence training for team members and potential team members for particular international competitions.

 Since 2001–2, the annual cycle has started with a week-long camp in September (originally at the University of Bath; at The Queen’s College, Oxford from 2009) for students who are new to Olympiad training, and who may be ready to join the Advanced Mentoring Scheme.
 Students for this camp are selected based on information from Summer Schools, the Senior Mentoring Scheme and various competitions held over the previous year, including those for younger students such as the Intermediate Mathematical Olympiad and Kangaroo (IMOK).